 No account of Vologda theatrical life would be complete without mentioning the drama festival "Voices of History".
 Since 1991 Vologda has been home to the Russian theatrical festival "Voices of History".
 It is arranged jointly with the RF Ministry of Culture, the RF Union of theatrical workers, the Vologda Oblast Government and the administration of the city.
 The festival merits great attention.
 The success of it has been conditioned by the professionalism of the participants and serious experience, and the ability to combine these qualities with Russian national characteristics.
 The performances are shown in the open air, in the historical setting of the Vologda Kremlin, which is a point of interest itself.
 Holding such a festival near the Kremlin is hardly a matter of chance.
 "The Voices of History" attracted the most skilful actors and repertory theatres from Moscow, St.Petersburg, Novgorod, Pskov, Vladimir, Arkhangelsk, Samara and other Russian cities.
 Theatres from Greece, Italy, Ukraine, Belarus and other countries came to give performances in Vologda.
 The focus of the festival is on the history of Russia and the world history.

 Тhe popularity of the theatrical festival “Voices of History” boosted creation of another project – “Summer in the Kremlin” .
 The concerts and performances during the festival also take place in the open air in the unique historical-architectural environment of the Vologda Kremlin.
-The founder of the festival is the Department of Culture and Preservation of the Cultural Objects of the Vologda Oblast.
+The founder of the festival is the Department of Culture and Tourism of the Vologda Oblast.